Forthcoming elections

 Key dates for this election are as follows:

-• Cancelling or changing Postal or Proxy Votes: 5pm on Wednesday 17 April 2024
+• Cancelling or changing Postal or Proxy Votes: 5pm - Wednesday, 19 June 2024

-• Last time that electors can apply for a replacement for spoilt or lost postal vote: 5pm on Thursday 2 May 2024
+• Last time that electors can apply for a replacement for spoilt or lost postal votes: 5pm – Thursday, 4 July 2024

-• Deadline for emergency proxy applications: 5pm on Thursday, 2 May 2024
+• Deadline for emergency proxy applications: 5pm – Thursday, 4 July 2024

 How you can vote

-Find out more information on how to vote in person at the polling station or by post or by proxy.
+You can find out more information on how to vote in person at the polling station or by post or by proxy on the how to vote webpage.

 The deadlines for applying for a postal or proxy vote are set out above.

-Completed postal votes need to be returned to the Returning Officer by 10pm on 2 May 2024.
-You can hand your completed postal vote into the Council Offices or at any polling station in the borough but you must complete the from staff will provide otherwise it will be rejected.
+Completed postal votes need to be returned to the Acting Returning Officer by 10pm on 4 July 2024.
+You can hand your completed postal vote into the Council Offices or at any polling station in your division but you must complete the from staff will provide otherwise it will be rejected.
 Please do not leave postal votes in the Council letter box or at the Council Offices or polling station as they will be rejected.

 If you appoint a proxy, you are still entitled vote yourself at your polling station provided that your proxy has not already voted on your behalf or arranged a postal vote.
 Please note that your proxy will need to attend your allocated polling station to vote on your behalf.